doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 ---
-title: MPCAVA
+title: MPPLUS
 section: 1
 header: User Manual
-footer: mpcava 2.0.1
+footer: mpplus 2.0.1
 date: December 05, 2021
 ---
 # NAME
-mpcava - Launch an MPD music player client and cava spectrum visualizer
+mpplus - Launch an MPD music player client and cava spectrum visualizer

 # SYNOPSIS
-**mpcava** [-c] [-C client] [-f] [-h] [-q] [-r] [-t] [-u]
+**mpplus** [-c] [-C client] [-f] [-h] [-q] [-r] [-t] [-u]

 # DESCRIPTION
-The *mpcava* command acts as a front-end for launching the mpcplus music player client and cava spectrum visualizer in various terminal emulators and window placements.
+The *mpplus* command acts as a front-end for launching the mpcplus music player client and cava spectrum visualizer in various terminal emulators and window placements.
 It can be used to display these utilities juxtaposed in separate windows or fullscreen overlayed with transparency.
-Alternately, mpcava can launch the cantata MPD client or any specified MPD client along with the cava spectrum visualizer.
+Alternately, mpplus can launch the cantata MPD client or any specified MPD client along with the cava spectrum visualizer.

 # COMMAND LINE OPTIONS
 **-c**